mathesar-foundation/mathesar-wiki/team/responsibilities/repo-admin.md

     - Pay extra attention before marking an issue as ready.
 Do not mark issues as `status: ready` until they have enough details for someone to work on them.
   - Assignee:
     - Make sure to assign the issue if someone wants to claim it and the issue is not restricted to maintainers.
-    - Make sure to un-assign the issue if there has been no activity from a community contributor from the last 1 week, as per our [contributing guidelines](https://wiki.mathesar.org/en/community/contributing)
+    - Make sure to un-assign the issue if there has been no activity from a community contributor from the last 1 week, as per our [contributing guidelines](/community/contributing)

+- If a comment or issue can be considered user feedback or helpful for marketing materials, please flag it to the owners of these responsibilities([user feedback](/team/responsibilities/user-feedback), [marketing](/team/responsibilities/marketing.md)) respectively.

 ### Triage